kionsoftware/kion-cli/README.md

-favorites[N].account               Account number associated with the favorite. favorites[N].cloud_access_role     Cloud Access Role used to authenicate with the favorite. favorites[N].access_type           Favorite access type, 'web' or 'cli', defaults 'cli'.
+favorites[N].account               Account number associated with the favorite. favorites[N].cloud_access_role     Cloud Access Role used to authenicate with the favorite. favorites[N].access_type           Favorite access type, 'web' or 'cli', defaults 'cli'. favorites[N].service               Service to open by default, for example 'rds', 'ec2', etc.
+                                   Applies only to 'web' access types, defaults to the dashboard.

 PROFILES
 --------